01 a

 Apollo components being leveraged to create a view for the product

-Standing up a component library is the easy part.
-The challenge comes in maintaining and growing it over time.
-During my time as design lead for Apollo, I grew adoption from zero to all five product workstreams by partnering closely with product designers, engineers and stakeholders.
-My efforts prioritized meeting consumers where they were at and reducing the effort required for adoption.
-The Button component alone was instantiated more than 3,600 times across 84 different files.
+Building a component library is the easy part; the real challenge lies in maintaining and growing it over time.
+As design lead for Apollo, I drove adoption from zero to all five product workstreams by closely collaborating with product designers, engineers, and stakeholders.
+My approach focused on meeting consumers where they were and minimizing the effort required for adoption.
+For example, the Button component alone was instantiated over 3,600 times across 84 different files.

 Figma analytics for the Button component in Apollo